 To summarise: regardless of whether your pattern includes notches or not, any size collar can be created from any existing collar by dividing the desired neck measurement by four, marking one segment (25%) left of centre, marking three segments (25% * 3 = 75%) right of centre, and adding 1" of excess onto each end.

-Assuming that you have marked all notches ("VERY IMPORTANT!"), each will line up with a specific location on the tunic for correct installation.
-This automatically aligns the collar, evenly distributing its stretch and tension around the neck hole.
+Assuming that you have marked all notches ("VERY IMPORTANT!"), each will line up with a specific location on the neck hole for correct installation.
+This automatically aligns the collar, evenly distributing its stretch and tension.

 The Side Notches